Skirting the east side of Hampstead Heath, Highgate may just be one of London’s quaintest spots.

 Where to Stay in Highgate

-There aren’t really any hotels in Highgate, so if you’re keen to stay, an Airbnb is your best choice.
+There aren’t really any hotels in Highgate, so if you’re keen to stay, an apartment rental is your best choice.

 Read More London Guides